 If your baby gets into difficulty during labour or you need medical attention, you will be transferred quickly to your nearest hospital in an ambulance.

-If you have any medical conditions, such as diabetes or pre-eclampsia, or you have had a previous caesarean section, a hospital birth is recommended.
+If you have any medical conditions, such as diabetes or pre-eclampsia, or you have had a previous caesarean section, a hospital birth will be recommended as there are increased risks to the baby during labour.

 Even if you choose a home birth, you can ask for a transfer to hospital during labour – if you decide you would like an epidural, for example.